xelfia/Virtueld/README.md

 ## Topics

-For example, characters in 'VRoid Hub', there are varied body type of characters.
+For example, characters in `VRoid Hub`, there are varied body type of characters.
 Now under investigation that, but I have not in this time whether enable to provide good combat or not.
 If it is unfair but both players can be enjoyable, that will be provided as a special mode I think.

 ## To be continued...?